TMA is a creative management company founded by Toby Mundy in 2014 to represent authors and speakers and to help brands to publish.

 During Toby’s time at Atlantic, its authors were short-listed for the Man-Booker Prize five times, with The White Tiger, by Aravind Adiga winning in 2008.
 Toby won ‘Editor of the Year’ and Atlantic Books also won ‘Imprint of the Year’ (2005, 2008) and ‘Independent Publisher of the Year’ (2008) at the British Book Awards.

 Since 2015, Toby has been Executive Director of the Baillie Gifford Prize for Non-fiction, the most prestigious non-fiction book prize in the UK.
-He is also chair of Wimbledon BookFest, a registered charity; a partner at the management and communications consultancy Jericho Chambers; and an ambassador for the knowledge networking company, Editorial Intelligence.
+He is also chair of trustees of Wimbledon BookFest, a registered charity; a partner at the management and communications consultancy Jericho Chambers; chair of the advisory board of The Sunday Times EFG Short Story Award; and an ambassador for the knowledge networking company, Editorial Intelligence.
 He was a non-executive director of Prospect Publishing Limited for 10 years, where he was also a contributing editor and editorial board member.
 He has been on the advisory boards of two think-tanks, the Legatum Institute and Demos and has appeared regularly on the Evening Standard’s list of London’s 1,000 Most Influential People.
 In 2016, he appeared in Esquire magazine’s list of Britain’s 100 ‘Most Connected‘ men.